-During 2020, we have experienced temporary closures of certain facilities, though we have not experienced a material impact from a plant closure to date and our facilities have largely been exempt or partially exempt from government closure orders.
-At many of our facilities, we have been experiencing reduced productivity and increased employee absences, which we expect to continue in the current situation.
+During 2020 and to a more limited extent the first quarter of 2021, we experienced temporary closures of certain facilities, though we did not experience a material impact from a plant closure and our facilities were largely exempt or partially exempt from government closure orders.
+At many of our facilities, we have been experiencing increased employee absences, which may continue in the current situation.